Wimmics/zoomathia/web-app/web-zoomathia/README.md

 Build the Paragraph component that show the text, id and annotations.

 - route used: /getConcepts
--

 ### Search Component

+Build the page "Explore the Corpus".
+The component is divide in 2 big part, the search input part with 3 inputs: authors, work and concepts; and a second part which show the results corpus based on the filter given.

-- route used:
+- route used: /getAuthors, /getWorks, /getTheso, /download-custom-search-json, /download-custom-search-csv, /customSearch

 ### Section Component

+Build the header of the current work structure part (chapter title, book title etc) before display Paragraph.

-- route used:
+- route used: /getChildren, /getConcepts, /getParagraphs, /getChildrenType, /getCurrentType

 ### Table of Content

+Build the table of content of the given work list structure

-- route used:
+- route used: no fetch
+-
 ### Tooltip

+Build tooltip of the "Explore the corpus" page

-- route used:
+- route used: no fetch

 ### Work Component (obsolete)

+To be deleted.
+Show text paragraph and annotation from the given URI

-- route used:
+- route used: /getParagraphAlone, /getConcepts